United States pledges sustained aid to India to fight COVID crisis | ExBulletin

 United States pledges sustained aid to India to fight COVID crisis

-Senior U.S. officials on Tuesday pledged continued support for India to help it cope with the world’s worst current outbreak of COVID-19 infections, warning that the country is still at the forefront of the crisis and that it will take time to overcome it.
+WASHINGTON (Reuters) – Senior U.S. officials on Tuesday pledged continued support for India to help it cope with the world’s worst current outbreak of COVID-19 infections, warning that the country is still in the vanguard of the crisis and that it will take time to overcome it. .

 Campbell said at the event, hosted by the US-India Business Council and the US Chamber of Commerce Foundation, that Washington is committed to helping the second most populous country in the world cope with the crisis.

-Tackling the crisis, he said, was important not only for the Indian people but also for the United States, given India’s critical role as a global supplier of vaccines.
+Tackling the crisis, he said, was important not only for the Indian people but also for the United States, given India’s essential role as a global supplier of vaccines.

 India is now the epicenter of the global coronavirus pandemic, as a second wave of infections has pushed the death toll to nearly 200,000.